Open Source projects and Non-profit 501(c)(3) vs Non-profit 501(c)(6)

 As you can see the Rust Foundation doesn’t allow membership from individuals yet - https://foundation.rust-lang.org/info/become-a-member/.
 While the linux foundation’s individual membership doesn’t have any power.
 They get a lifetime

-@linux.com email address and some discounts from the certification courses etc. None of it gives anything to do with the direction of the linux foundation itself.
+@linux.com email address and some discounts from the certification courses etc. None of it have anything to do with the direction of the linux foundation itself.
 While certain 501(c)(6) accepts individual membership, the roles and powers are over powered by big corporations.
 Over all, this is because non-profit 501(c)(6) is not designed for community.
 It is for the likes of business leagues or trade organisations.
 This just means non-profit 501(c)(6) is working the way it is intended to.

 Why hasn’t year of linux desktop happened?

 Simply because linux foundation’s members don’t care.
 Most of them are providing services for enterprises.
-There are only very few consumer facing members in it.
+There are only very few consumer facing members interested in linux desktop.
 Check them out yourself - https://www.linuxfoundation.org/about/members.
 And majority of the GUI or any consumer end related projects are community driven without the support of the linux foundation.
 But as for FreeBSD, you can see that they have recently been coming out of their shell and focusing a lot on the desktop.
 The investments directly comes from the foundation.
 With the limited resources they have, FreeBSD is investing in desktop while not diregarding the server-side.
 This seems to be a good attempt at trying to balance it out and is motivating to see.

 As for linux, this is probably why 8 years ago Linus Torvalds mentioned Valve will save linux desktop one day.
 Because Valve is one of the few companies which actually have the resources and motivation to improve the end-user side of things.
 As you can see, Valve is investing heavily to improve the linux gaming ecosystem right now.
 Proton and ProtonDB which makes Wine more accessible in Steam / SteamDeck and SteamOS are just some of the examples of it.
 SteamOS is powered by linux by the way.
 And this has brought in a huge amount of interest from hardware manufacturers and companies to support linux in their hardware and software/games. linux foundation could’ve invested in all these long long ago.
 This is where the difference between Non-profit 501(c)(3) vs Non-profit 501(c)(6) can be seen more vividly.